TokTok/spec/spec.md

 IP/ports but get no response.
 If we have sent 4 ping requests to 4 IP/ports that supposedly belong to the friend and get no response, then this is enough for toxcore to start the hole punching.
-The numbers 8 and 4 are used in toxcore and where chosen based on feel alone and so may not be the best numbers.
+The numbers 8 and 4 are used in toxcore and were chosen based on feel alone and so may not be the best numbers.

 Before starting the hole punching, the peer will send a NAT ping packet to the friend via the peers that say they know the friend.
 If a NAT ping response with